Naxus28/mongodb-tutorial/README.md

 db.users.drop()

-#NOTE: For the most part these methods are interchegeable but there are differences in performance and use cases for each.
-Look at the docs to choose the one that best applis for what you are trying to accomplish.
+#NOTE: For the most part these methods are interchegeable but there are differences in
+#performance and use cases for each.
+Look at the docs to choose the one that best applies for
+#what you are trying to accomplish.

 #deletes all entries in this collection whose "userBlogId" is 12345 (meaning all blogs written by this user)